SyedHuzaifa007/Portfolio-Site/README.md

-# Expense-Tracker-Web-Application
+# Portfolio-Site
-It is an expense tracker web application made with Django ( A python web framework)
+It is a portfolio web site made with Django ( A python web framework)